 Head and neck cancer

-Head and neck cancers are types of cancer that originate in various regions of the head and neck, including the oral cavity, salivary glands, paranasal sinuses, nasal cavity, pharynx, and larynx.
-As specialists in this field, we offer personalized treatment options to help you overcome cancer and lead a fulfilling life beyond it.
+Head and neck cancers start in areas of the head and neck, including the mouth, salivary glands, sinuses, nasal cavity, throat and voice box.
+As specialists in this field, we offer personalized treatments to help you overcome cancer and lead a full life.

 Every year in the United States, about 40,000 individuals are diagnosed with various types of head and neck cancers, including oral and throat cancers.